Code-Institute-Submissions/DentalCare/README.md

 ### Project Goals

-The main goal of DentalCare is to provide an informative and concise site for prospective customers who are looking for a reliable local dentist.
+The main goal of Dental Care is to provide an informative and concise site for prospective customers who are looking for a reliable local dentist.
 The site is also designed to provide a way for existing customers to request an appointment for various dental services remotely.
-DentalCare there is aimed at to main audiences: New and/or Existing Customers.
+Dental Care there is aimed at two main audiences: New and/or Existing Customers.

 #### New Customer goals are: